Support for research fellowship applicants

 A key AHSC priority is to nurture a research culture and boost number of NMAHPPs engaging in clinical academic research across all AHSC partner members.
 There is a growing number of NMAHPPs already bringing their expertise and questioning minds to the research table and leading high-quality research aligned to patient and health service priorities.

-Professor Jeremy Levy
+Prof Jeremy Levy

 Director of Clinical Academic Training, Imperial College AHSC